Skip to main content

 Through the NDI Method, we produce not only skilled dancers but confident, empathetic, collaborative young people:

-• Turning the room around so no child is in the back row
+• Turning the room around so there is no back row for any child

 • Treating the child who needs extra time to learn as the most important person in the room